Dien Bien Phu: A Trip To The Verdun In The Jungle 65 Years Later (Part 2 of 3)

 While I read these accounts, I tried my best to imagine the horror that it must have been.
 Despite my best efforts, I couldn’t see it.
 For that, I’m grateful.
 The suffering in this place was monumental, which I guess is why I was standing at a monument to it.
 Where once there had been only death, there were now trees and bamboo forests rustling in the breeze.
 Unlike the other hill-forts in this valley, this one had remained an entirely a monument to what had happened.

 In my musings I had lost track of Anh.
 I found her sitting in the shade overlooking the lush green rice fields and airstrip.
-On the same airfield where commercial Vietnam Airlines jets now periodically land and take off carrying tourists and government officials, the French Air Force had shepherded thousands of soldiers and material into the valley, durring the winter and spring of 1952 and 54.
+On the same airfield where commercial Vietnam Airlines jets now periodically land and take off carrying tourists and government officials, the French Air Force had shepherded thousands of soldiers and materiel into the valley, during the winter and spring of 1952 and 54.
 We talked about the monument and how it struck each of us differently.

 “What does that mean up there on the flag?”
 I asked.